MIT-Imperial Seed Fund

 Funding to kick-start early-stage and ‘blue skies’ research between world-leading institutions

-The current round of the Seed Fund is now closed to applications.
+The current round of the Seed Fund is now open.
+The deadline for applications is 13 December 2021 (23.59 Boston, USA time).

-The current round of the Seed Fund is now closed.
-Guidance information on the scheme is available here MIT-Imperial Seed Fund Guidance 2020.
+The deadline for the current round of the Seed Fund is 13 December 2021 (23.59 Boston, USA time).
+Guidance information on the scheme is available here MIT-Imperial Seed Fund Guidance 2021.

 • Exploratory research, travel costs and other activities that often do not receive financial support at the earliest stages.
 Imperial funds can also be used to support small-scale experiments or the development of prototypes.